OlivierLD/raspberry-coffee/common-utils/README.md

 Copy the `email.properties.sample` into `email.properties`, modify it to fit your account(s).
 > ####_Note:_
 > Since the first version of this soft has been written, many email accounts now require
-> an "App Password" to allow Java to reach your account.
+> an "_App Password_" to allow Java to reach your account.
 Keep that in mind when filling out the `email.properties`.
-> For example, an "App Password" for GMail would be auto-generated (from your account settings), and look like `pqzlXXXXdrpflksz`.
+> For example, an "_App Password_" for GMail would be auto-generated (from your account settings), and look like `pqzlXXXXdrpflksz`.

 Then run:
 ```